Mo-Official/DHBW_python/concepts.md

 ## save files
 start the last level played and continue the story

-## Collision Detection
+## double mechanism
+the game should have two mechanism. the level starts as a space shooter game, once the player finnished the level, the game switches to a platformer game

+## Required for the Platformer game
+### collisions:
-player shouldn't fall through normal platforms. player should get hurt if they collide with enemies player should kill an enemy if the collide with their weak point
+Player can shoot enemies to kill them player shouldn't fall through normal platforms. player should get hurt if they collide with enemies

-## Player movement (realistic sideways movement)
+### Player movement (realistic sideways movement)
 Side ways and dashing

-## Jump mechanics
+### Jump mechanics
 normal jump and double jump

-## Gravity and Friction
+### Gravity and Friction
 Gravity can change depending on the level parameters friction can change depending on the platform parameter

-## Warpable screen movement
-idk what that is
+### Camera movement
+levels should be scrollable in all diractions

+### “Game Over” Mechanic
+When health reaches zero player dies and has to restart the level

-## Scrolling the screen (creating an infinite height)
+## required for the spaceshooter

-Vertical and horizontal scrolling
+### collisions
+Lose a level if collided with an enemy and enter a invulnerable state Spaceship can shoot enemies

+### Bosses
+Each Level in the story mode has to have a boss

+### Camera movement
+levels should be scrollable in the positive y-axis

+## Required for both

+### Dialog Boxes
+to show text to the player

+# Might get added later:

 ## Creating a Score counter
 Player can collect coins and buy upgrades or unlock special dialogs between levels

-## “Game Over” Mechanic
-When health reaches zero player dies and has to restart later

-# Might get added later:

 ## Shop inbetween levels
 to buy health points, health potions or unlock dialogs